cthorey/cthorey.github.io/_posts/2016-01-28-backpropagation.markdown

 $$

-The gradients of the loss with respect to $\gamma$ and $\beta$ is much more straighforward and should not  pose any problem if you understood the previous derivation.
+The gradients of the loss with respect to $\gamma$ and $\beta$ is much more straightforward and should not  pose any problem if you understood the previous derivation.
 They read

 $$